Lcressot/gym-round_bot/README.md

 ### Controller :
 round_bot_controller.py

 This module defines a class for controlling the robot of a model.
+Given an action, it can return its string meaning or perform the corresponding action in the model.
+Controllers are subclass of either ContinuousController or DiscreteController, which are subclasses of the Controller abstract class.
-Given an action number, it can return its string meaning or perform the corresponding action in the model.
-For the Theta controller, you can set the speed and teta rotation of the robot, but do no set a to high speed because you could go through walls !
+Regarding the Discrete Theta controller, you can set the speed and teta rotation of the robot, but do no set a to high speed because you could go through walls !

 ### Open AI gym environment :
 round_bot_env.py